Introduction-to-Computer-Engineering/final-project-assignment-7-week-12-leeanswoo/README.md

   ii) The [enable-matrix,js](https://github.com/Introduction-to-Computer-Engineering/final-project-assignment-7-week-12-leeanswoo/blob/master/enable-matrix.js) shows the LED function in the microbit was enabled and the video can be found [here](https://imgur.com/a/exN3I0y)

+  iii) This program shows the use of the 5x5 LED array on the microbit as well as using the external LED's.
+The screensaver will be activated one the "A" button is pressed and will continue to repeat.

 ## 2. Soil Sensor